tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Champion Feat

-While you have an _earth_ or _metal_ warp effect active, when an enemy in the battle drops to 0 hp, you gain temporary hit points equal to your Charisma modifier (double your Charisma modifier at 5th level; triple it at 8th level).
+While you have an _earth_ or _metal_ warp effect active, when an enemy in the battle drops to 0 hp, you gain temporary hit points equal to your Charisma modifier, double your Charisma modifier at champion tier, and triple it at epic tier.

 #### Epic Feat